 Prior Year Goals Achieved Achieve a 60:40 local groundwater production to imported water ratio.
 Achieved a 52:48 ratio.
-Complete construction of PV Well No. 2 and place well into service. $\checkmark$ Complete rehabilitation of the Woodcreek Well. $\checkmark$ Complete construction of Heritage Park Monitoring Well. $\checkmark$ Complete replacement of all meter station control cabinets.
+Complete construction of PV Well No. 2 and place well into service. \checkmark Complete rehabilitation of the Woodcreek Well. \checkmark Complete construction of Heritage Park Monitoring Well. \checkmark Complete replacement of all meter station control cabinets.
 O&M project requiring operator time, which was not available this year.
 Complete construction for Iron/MN Treatment at PV Well No. 2.
 Completed design for Iron/MN Treatment and began construction.
 Complete construction of Water Quality Sampling Stations (42 sites).
 Project was deferred by the Board.
-Implementation of the well maintenance and rehabilitation program. $\checkmark$ Complete distribution system flushing. $\checkmark$ Complete design and begin construction for a new supply well for the RMWTP.
-Completed the design and began construction of a new University well for RMWTP. $\checkmark$ Complete AMR/AclaraOne MTU installation District-wide, including 5,245 MTUs. $\checkmark$ Complete Meter Station #11 and Pressure Relief Stations rehabilitation.
+Implementation of the well maintenance and rehabilitation program. \checkmark Complete distribution system flushing. \checkmark Complete design and begin construction for a new supply well for the RMWTP.
+Completed the design and began construction of a new University well for RMWTP. \checkmark Complete AMR/AclaraOne MTU installation District-wide, including 5,245 MTUs. \checkmark Complete Meter Station #11 and Pressure Relief Stations rehabilitation.
 O&M project requiring operator time, which was not available this year.

-Prior Year Additional Achievements Identified and replaced 1500 aging water meters.
+Identified and replaced 1500 aging water meters.

 Completed annual potable production meter calibration.

-Goals for 2025-2026 Achieve a 60:40 local groundwater production to imported water ratio.
-Complete construction for Iron/MN Treatment at PV Well No. 2 (Lynnwood Well).
-Complete drilling, development & design of PV Well No. 3 (Valencia Well) Implementation of the well maintenance and rehabilitation program.
-Identify and replace 1000 aging water meters.
-Complete design, drilling, and development for the new University Well for RMWTP.
-Complete replacement of all meter station control cabinets.
-Complete Meter Station #11 and Pressure Relief Stations rehabilitation.
+Achieve a 60:40 local groundwater production to imported water ratio.

+Complete construction for Iron/MN Treatment at PV Well No. 2.

+Complete drilling, development & design of PV Well No. 3 Well (Valencia Well)